A relative theory of universal central extensions: Basic definitions and results

 \subsection{Extensions and central extensions}

 An \defn{extension} in $\A$ is a regular epimorphism.
-A morphism of extensions is a commutative square between them, and thus we obtain the category $\Ext\A$ of extensions in $\A$.
+A morphism of extensions is a commutative square between them, and thus we obtain the category $\Ext(\A)$ of extensions in $\A$.

 With respect to the Birkhoff subcategory $\B$, there are notions of \emph{trivial}, \emph{normal} and \emph{central} extension.
-An extension $f\colon{B\to A}$ in $\A$ is \defn{trivial (with respect to~$\B$)} or \defn{$\b$-trivial} when the induced square~(\ref{Birkhoff-Square}) is a pullback.
-The extension $f$ is \defn{normal (with respect to~$\B$)} or \defn{$\b$-normal} when both projections $f_{0}$, $f_{1}$ in the kernel pair $(R[f],f_{0},f_{1})$ of $f$ are $\b$-trivial.
-That is to say, $f$ is normal with respect to $\B$ if and only if in the diagram
+An extension $f\colon{B\to A}$ in $\A$ is said to be \defn{trivial (with respect to~$\B$)} or \defn{$\b$-trivial} if and only if the induced square~\eqref{Birkhoff-Square} is a pullback.
+The extension $f$ is \defn{normal (with respect to $\B$)} or \defn{$\b$-normal} if and only if one of the projections $f_{0}$, $f_{1}$ in the kernel pair $(B\times_A B,f_{0},f_{1})$ of $f$ is $\b$-trivial.
+That is to say, $f$ is normal with respect to $\B$ precisely when in the diagram

-either one of the left hand side squares is a pullback.
-Finally, $f$ is \defn{central (with respect to $\B$)} or \defn{$\b$-central} when there exists an extension $g\colon{C\to A}$ such that the pullback $g^{*}f$ of $f$ along $g$ is trivial.
+both commutative squares are pullbacks, since one of them being a pullback implies that so is the other.
+Finally, $f$ is said to be \defn{central (with respect to~$\B$)} or \defn{$\b$-central} if and only if there exists an extension $g\colon{C\to A}$ such that the pullback~$g^{*}(f)$ of $f$ along $g$ is~$\b$-trivial.

 \begin{remark} Clearly, every normal extension is central; in the present context, the converse also holds, and thus the concepts of normal and central extension coincide.
 Furthermore, a split epimorphism is a trivial extension if and only if it is a central extension~\cite[Theorem~4.8]{Janelidze-Kelly}.
 Finally, central extensions are pullback-stable~\cite[Proposition~4.3]{Janelidze-Kelly}. \end{remark}